oconnor-ryan/RECS/README.md

     return 1;
   }

+  /*
+    After we initialize our ECS, we SHOULD register all component types and systems BEFORE adding entities.
+This is done to check for any memory allocation errors while setting up component pools as well as ensure that our ECS is ready to add any desired component type.
+  */

   // register components
   // note that registration can fail if we cannot allocate enough memory to store our